davidglo/boot-camps/Python/1_lists_and_dictionaries.md

     $ s
     'hello'

-### Exercise 1a

 Let's return to the simple line drawing program we looked at earlier.
 The script is available as [drawTriangle.py](https://github.com/davidglo/boot-camps/blob/2017-TMCS-software/drawTriangle.py).
-For the purposes of this exercise, we will focus on the following code:

         # now we will calculate the list of vertices required to draw the triangle
         numberOfVertices = 3        # specify the number of vertices we need for the shape